tjworks/tapdata-docs-en/docs/cloud/user-guide/data-development/process-node.md

 :::tip

-When using the Primary-Secondary Merge node, the target database should be a self-deployed MongoDB or MongoDB Atlas.
+When using the Master Slave Merge, it's essential to [upgrade the Agent instance](../manage-agent.md) to version 3.5.1.
+Additionally, the target database should be either a self-deployed MongoDB or MongoDB Atlas.

 :::